skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 **Required Reading**

-TODO: Expand stuff below with my comments from my weekly curricula doc?
-(Or what?)
-Also, should I include supporting material?
-(Omitting for now)
-TODO: Revise the readings that didn't work so well?

 Important concepts in probability and information theory:
 - Ian Goodfellow et al., [Deep Learning, the following portions of Chapter 3](https://www.deeplearningbook.org/contents/prob.html): Sections 3.9.6 and 3.11--3.13 (excluding the portion in Section 3.12 on measure theory).
 [Note that the content of Chapter 3 before Section 3.9.3 is assumed background knowledge.]